BC Students Share Experiences With Testing Positive for COVID-19 — The Heights

-By the time Boston College began its first day of online learning on March 19, most students had left campus and several of the University’s normal operations had ceased on account of the COVID-19 pandemic.
+By the time Boston College began its first day of online learning on March 19, most students had left campus, and several of the University’s normal operations had ceased on account of the COVID-19 pandemic.
 The libraries had closed, sports competitions had been canceled, and in-person Masses had been suspended.

 But two students found themselves taking a trip to one place on campus that remained open—University Health Services (UHS)—to get tested for the novel coronavirus.